MPD Reports: Stolen phone recovered by ping signal; woman stopped for speeding passes out at traffic stop; USPS delivery driver assaulted

 - Area Check – McDaniel Street @ Pinecrest; Anonymous caller stated a van was parked on private property but blocking their view.

-- Harassment – Magnolia Terrace- Ruby Wilson reporting threats made by Eddie Wilson regarding owed money.
+- Harassment – Magnolia Terrace- Female subject reporting threats made by male subject regarding owed money.
 Report taken.

 - Assault – East Church Street @ Jack Peters- Female subject reporting being assaulted by another female subject Report taken.